Spirituality

 And it will likely be a powerful one.

-That said, not all ayahuasca journeys are created equally.
+That said, the depth, clarity, and overall character of an ayahuasca experience can vary enormously.
 While some aspects of the experience are beyond your control, there are many factors you do have agency over.
 Thoughtful preparation can make a plant medicine ceremony deeper, cleaner, less physically taxing, and ultimately more useful for your life beyond the ritual space.

 Here are some of the ways I support preparation for upcoming ceremonies: